BoxLock Smart Lock Update | Shark Tank Season 10

 We earn a commission if you make a purchase, at no additional cost to you.

 The sharks began bombarding questions to Brad in relation to the product awareness for delivery drivers.
-After failing to get an answer from him, they shifted their focus to trying to understand how the company is worth the $20 million valuation.
+After failing to get an answer from him, they shifted their focus back to trying to understand how the company is worth the $20 million valuation.

-Mark Cuban was one of the first to drop out of negotiations, primarily because he didn’t see a pathway to profitability and due to the fact that the company valuation was way too high.
-Daymond John and Kevin O’Leary quickly followed by dropping out due to the incredibly high valuation.
+Mark Cuban goes out next, primarily because he didn’t see a pathway to profitability and due to the fact that the company valuation was way too high.

 Website | + posts